JulienPalard/po-language-server/README.md

 ## Emacs configuration

-I did not (yet?) packaged it, but it's not that hard to configure:
+I did not packaged it yet (feel free to help), but it's not that hard to configure:

 ```
+(require 'lsp-mode)

 (add-to-list 'lsp-language-id-configuration '(po-mode . "gettext"))

 (lsp-register-client